-As such on any given motherboard, you can have certain slots connected to the CPU PCIe lanes and others connected to motherboard chipset’s PCIe lanes.
+As such, on any given motherboard, you can have specific slots connected to the CPU PCIe lanes and others related to the motherboard chipset’s PCIe lanes.

 Only the first x16 connects to the CPU PCIe lanes.
-The rest of the x1 slots and the x16 (x4) slot connects to the motherboard chipset lanes.
+The remaining x1 and x16 (x4) slots connect to the motherboard chipset lanes.

 CPU and Motherboard Chipset Lanes Can Adhere to Different PCIe Versions!

-It is very important to note here that on a given motherboard sometimes the chipset and CPU lanes can adhere to different PCIe version.
+It is essential to note that the chipset and CPU lanes can sometimes adhere to different PCIe versions on a given motherboard.

-Hence you may find certain slots conforming to PCIe v4.0 and others conforming to PCIe v3.0.
+Hence you may find specific slots conforming to PCIe v4.0 and others to PCIe v3.0.

-Take for instance the AMD B550 chipset.
-On a motherboard featuring this chipset, the CPU lanes conform to PCIe 4.0, but the chipset lanes conform to PCIe 3.0.
+Take, for instance, the AMD B550 chipset.
+On a motherboard featuring this chipset, the CPU lanes conform to PCIe 4.0, but the chipset lanes do to PCIe 3.0.

-On such motherboards, you must choose your slots carefully before adding in components.
-For instance, if you have a gen 4 NVMe PCIe SSD, you would not want to add it on a PCIe 3.0 M.2 slot otherwise its performance would be literally halved!
+On such motherboards, you must choose your slots carefully before adding components.
+For instance, if you have a gen 4 NVMe PCIe SSD, you would not want to add it to a PCIe 3.0 M.2 slot; otherwise, its performance would be halved!